florian-glombik/workplace-reservation/README.md

    ```
    docker-compose up
    ```
-7. Create the database by manually executing the command for `create_db` in your shell *(make sure to adjust the statement according to your environment variables)*
+7. Create the database by manually executing the command for `create_db` in the `server` folder *(make sure to adjust the statement according to your environment variables)*
 8. install [migrate](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md) for database migrations
    1. Find the [release that fits your environment]((https://github.com/golang-migrate/migrate/releases))
    2. Adjust the download command accordingly *(`$version`, `$os` and `$arch` need to be adjusted according to the fitting release from the previous step)*